TACC/deployer-docs/source/getting-started/index.rst

 .. note:: Different versions of Deployer can be installed by specifying a TAG on the ``tacc/deployer`` image.

 With the alias installed, simply issue commands directly to the script.
-For example. validate your installation by
+For example, validate your installation by
 executing:

 .. code-block:: bash